-For 2500/3500 single rear wheel (SRW) models, use the blade on the end of the lug wrench to pry the cap off.
+For 2500/3500 single rear wheel (SRW) models, use the blade on the end of the lug wrench to pry the hub cap off.
+Insert the blade end into the pryoff notch and carefully pop off the hub cap with a back and forth motion.